 Attending a sudden infant death

-The sudden death of a child is likely to be very traumatic for all concerned, and that includes the attending doctor.
-Useful guidelines for GPs have been produced by the Foundation for the Study of Infant Deaths.
+The sudden death of a child is likely to be very traumatic for all concerned and that includes the attending doctor.
 Parents are likely to be in a state of shock and any professional attending in such a situation will need to be very sensitive and considerate in their handling of the family.

-- When first looking at the infant, note the position in which the child is lying, clothes the child is wearing, any secretions, etc on the child's face, and make an accurate recording of these observations as soon as possible, so as to have contemporaneous notes.
+- When first looking at the infant, note the position in which the child is lying, the clothes the child is wearing, any secretions, etc on the child's face and make an accurate recording of these observations as soon as possible, so as to have contemporaneous notes.

 - Ask if there is anyone that you can call to come and stay with them, or look after siblings, particularly in the case of single parents.

-In approximately 37% of cases, a postmortem will identify a cause of death:
+In approximately 37% of cases of sudden unexpected deaths in infancy, a post-mortem will identify a cause of death:

 - Genetic disorder